-Many of the fictional characters in the "Collective Obsessions Saga" are exceptional cooks.
-It begins with first family chef Claude Mondoux (The Advent), and carries on with the ill-fated Nicholas Bertrand (Quixotic Crossings), the much-beloved Mae Jensen (The Twain Shall Meet), and the drunken Cora Ann Hogan (The Twilight).
+A number of fictional characters found in the novels are exceptional cooks.

+It begins with first family chef Claude Mondoux (The Advent), and then carries on with the ill-fated Nicholas Bertrand (Quixotic Crossings), the much-beloved Mae Jensen (The Twain Shall Meet), the drunken Cora Ann Hogan (The Twilight) and former Bruno's Cafe waitress Berty Soames (Limb of Iniquity).

-The diabolical Amber Whale executive chef Jack Sansovino (Hearts Desires) is also a dab hand in the kitchen, where he brews more than just seafood specialties.
+Diabolical Amber Whale executive chef Jack Sansovino (Hearts Desires) is also a dab hand in the kitchen, where he brews more than just seafood specialties.